Bank of England's Haldane sees no need for UK rate hike any time soon

-LONDON Britain does not need an interest rate hike in the near future because wage growth has fizzled and the outlook for the global economy is uncertain, the Bank of England's chief economist said on Thursday.
+LONDON Nov 12 Britain does not need an interest rate hike in the near future because wage growth has fizzled and the outlook for the global economy is uncertain, the Bank of England's chief economist said.

-Andy Haldane also reiterated his view that the Bank's next move might even be a rate cut rather than a rate hike as Britain's economy appeared to be losing momentum.
+Andy Haldane also reiterated his view that the next move by the BoE might even be a rate cut rather than a rate hike as Britain's economy appeared to be losing momentum.

-"Now more than ever in the UK, policy needs to be poised to move off either foot depending on which way the data break," Haldane said in a speech to British labour unions.
+"Now more than ever in the UK, policy needs to be poised to move off either foot depending on which way the data break," Haldane said in a speech to British labour unions on Thursday.

-The central bank rate-setter said up to 15 million British jobs could be vulnerable to automation, putting long-term downward pressure on wages, and that Britain's housing market was "broken" due to too few new homes being built.

 Haldane has previously warned that the world economy might be heading into a new crisis caused by slower growth in emerging markets.
 He is considered to be the BoE policymaker who is most cautious about when interest rates should start to rise.